rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 1. merge relationships (make copied data refer to pre-existing data in the target database)

-Features 1-3 are can be performed easily, for feature 4 you need so fulfill some preconditions.
+Features 1-3 are can be performed easily, for feature 4 you need to fulfill some preconditions.

 ### Copying database entries